 Menstrual cups are composed of silicone or rubber and are inserted inside the vagina to collect menstrual blood.
 They are often reusable feminine products that can last for 1-2 years or longer.
 Unlike tampons and pads, menstrual cups hold more blood and can be worn for up to 12 hours a day.
 The 12-hour timeframe may differ significantly based on heavy flow.
-Here are five facts you need to know about cups.
+Here are five things you need to know about menstrual cups.

 - Budget-friendly - After sterilization with a pH-balanced feminine wash such as the Kushae Gentle 2-in-1 Foaming Wash, menstrual cups are reusable.
 Because they last for so long, you will save a lot of money from not needing to repurchase.

 - Holds More Blood - Cups can collect one to two ounces of blood within the 12-hour maximum wear.
 Whereas regular pads can hold 0.16 ounces and overnight pads hold about 0.51 ounces of blood.
 Meanwhile, tampons absorb a little less than both the cups and menstrual pads.
 Light-absorbent tampons absorb 0.10 ounces, and super-absorbent tampons absorb 0.40 ounces of period fluid.